 Home brewing can be an intimidating but rewarding hobby.
 All you really need to get started is a few pieces of basic equipment, including a carboy or jug, a cork and airlock, some food-safe sanitizers and some recipes.
 And while most home brewing involves making the traditional ales and lagers that define modern brewing, there are other recipes based on older, rarer styles of beer.

-This wintry, Puritan-style brew is based on a recipe from Directions for Cookery, in its Various Branches by Eliza Leslie, 1840.
-Brewed with real spruce branches, hops, dark maple syrup and no grain, it’s light, yeasty and dramatically different from modern beer.
+This wintry Puritan-style brew is one such deviation from the norm.
+Based on a recipe from the 1840 cookbook “Directions for Cookery, in its Various Branches” by Eliza Leslie, it was adapted by culinary historian and author Sarah Lohman.
+Brewed with real spruce branches, hops, dark maple syrup and no grains, this beer is light, yeasty and dramatically different from modern beer.

-- 1 gallon Water
+- 1 gallon water

-- 1 gallon Plastic bag full of spruce limbs (the tips and newer growth)
+- 1 gallon plastic bag full of spruce limbs (the tips and newer growth)

-- 1 cup Dark maple syrup
+- 1 cup dark maple syrup

-- 6 Raisins
+- 6 raisins

-Allow to sit another two days.
-Enjoy!
+Allow to sit another two days, then chill.